QNUK Level 3 Award in

 RTACC however is 3 days long, and designed by active, current and leading pre-hospital experts and designed to be more hands-on, immersive and trauma focused.
 FREC 3 fulfils the competencies set out in the Faculty of Pre-Hospital Care (PHEM) skills framework at descriptor level D whilst RTACC is a level E course as per the PHEM competencies.

-Rescue Trauma And Casualty Care Course (RTACC)
+QNUK Level 3 Award in Rescue Trauma And Casualty Care Course (RTACC) (RQF)

-ROLE of an
+ROLE of an RTACC provider

 Introduction of being an RTACC provider, kinematics, and mechanism of injury.